Brandon Girtz

-Brandon Girtz (born March 6, 1985) is an American mixed martial artist.
+Brandon Girtz (born March 6, 1985) is an American mixed martial artist and bare knuckle boxer.
 A professional competitor since 2008, Girtz has fought in Bellator and King of the Cage.

 Background

 Girtz was born and raised in Forest Lake, Minnesota.
 Girtz competed hockey until his sophomore year of high school, when he began competing in wrestling, having been persuaded by the school's head coach.
 However, Girtz did not find a wealth of success during his high school career, qualifying for the state tournament only once during his senior year and losing his first match.
 Girtz then attended Minnesota State University, where he continued wrestling as a walk-on.
 At Minnesota State, however, Girtz excelled, receiving NCAA Division II All-American honors.

 Mixed martial arts career

 Early career

 Girtz started his professional career in 2008.
 He fought mainly for local promotions such as Brutaal Fight Night and Cage Fighting Xtreme.

 With a record of eight victories and only two losses against UFC veterans Alvin Robinson and Eric Wisely respectively, Girtz signed with Bellator.